yougov/mongo-connector/mongo-connector/README.md

 `-k` or `--keyFile` is used to specify the path to the authentication key file.
 This file is used by mongos to authenticate connections to the shards, and we'll use it in the oplog threads.
 If authentication is not used, then this field can be left empty as the default is None.

+`-d` or `--docManager` is used to specify the file in the /doc_managers folder that should be used as the doc manager.
+Absolute paths are also supported.
+By default, it will use the doc_manager_simulator.py file.

 An example of combining all of these is: